Linnérundan - Family-friendly hiking in the Water Kingdom in Kristianstad - Skåne

 Art, ruins and currant shells

 We pass a hill where Härlövsborg once stood.
 Härlövsborg was probably built during the Scanian War (1675-1679) southeast of Lillö royal court by Charles XI.
 This was probably a wooden castle, with both moats and drawbridge.
-It is incredibly difficult to see where the castle has been, but we are guessing that it is kullen as we see before us.
+It is incredibly difficult to see where the castle has stood, but we are guessing that it is the hill that we see in front of us.
 When it comes to historical places, you need to have a little imagination.
 With imagination, even a grassy hill can become a castle.

 At the path I suddenly see a stone with a flower carved into it.
 It turns out to be one of the stones in the artwork Living fossils which can be found at four locations in Kristianstad's Vattenrike.
 This stone shows one of the characteristic species of the area - field radish.
 A work of art that really fits in and blends in.